JonathanMEdwards/subtext10/doc/language.md

 }
 'yellow' rgb?() // rejects
 ```
-This function take a string as input and tests whether it is red, green, or blue, rejecting otherwise.
+This function take text as input and tests whether it is red, green, or blue, rejecting otherwise.
 Note that because of the final `else reject` we know that the `rgb?` function is conditional, and so has a question mark, whereas `polarity` could not reject, and thus was unconditional.

 Try-blocks can take an input value, and will pass it as the input to each of the clauses.
 Thus we could rewrite the above example as:
 ```Txt